-This understanding will occur in a century where constant change becomes a constant.
-In this volatile and interdependent world, students of international affairs must possess a keen grasp of the relationship of political, economic, and cultural forces.
+This understanding will occur in a century where change becomes a constant.
+In this volatile and interdependent world, students of international studies must possess a keen grasp of the relationship of political, economic, and cultural forces.

 Seaver College offers a bachelor of arts degree in international studies, which is an interdisciplinary major comprised of a sequence of courses in international politics, economics, and communication.
-Students may further specialize in one of seven functional or regional areas such as: political studies, international management studies, international/intercultural communication studies, Asian studies, European studies, or Latin American studies.
+Students further specialize in either Regional Studies or Global Politics.

 The international studies program is overseen by the International Studies Council, which draws experts from across the various academic divisions at Seaver College.
 The primary aim of the international studies major is to:

 - Provide undergraduates with the technical skills and conceptual ability to understand, appreciate, and interact profitably with communities outside American society

 - Demonstrate an understanding of the ethical implications of cross-cultural and global issues, including Christian perspectives